HelloAllyTech/ally-ai/README.md

 - The compose file injects `WEAVIATE__HTTP_HOST=weaviate`, so no manual `.env` change is needed for the in-cluster hostname.
 - `scripts/bootstrap_localstack.sh` runs on container start and waits for LocalStack before creating the required queues (`TRANSCRIPTION_RESULTS_QUEUE`, `TRANSCRIBE_AND_SUMMARIZE_RESPONSE_QUEUE`) and the S3 bucket defined by `QUEUE__TRANSCRIBE_AND_SUMMARIZE_RESULTS_BUCKET`.
 - Ensure your `.env` contains the queue URLs/bucket name you want the application to use; the bootstrap script derives queue names from those URLs when present.
-- The application connects to LocalStack via `host.docker.internal:4566` to access the shared instance running on your host machine.
+- The application connects to LocalStack via `host.docker.internal:4566` to access the ally-localstack instance running on your host machine.
 - When you shut the stack down, volumes keep Weaviate data so subsequent starts are fast.

 To tear everything down: